 Complete UM School of Nursing Uniform includes the regulation uniform, name badge, black leather shoes, bandage scissors, pen light, stethoscope, black pen, pencil, note pad and watch with a second hand.
-The clinical uniform must be purchased from Uniforms by Bayou.

 The UM School of Nursing uniform consists of black scrubs and approved jacket (black or white).
-The uniform must also be purchased from Uniforms by Bayou (Address: 4677 Airport Blvd, Mobile, AL 36608).
+The uniform can be purchased from the U Store in the Bedsole building on campus.
 Shoes for the uniform should be black, with appropriate colored socks.